ArminJo/Arduino-OpenWindowAlarm/README.md

 1. **Disabling the power LED** by breaking the copper wire that connects the power LED to the diode with a knife or removing / disabling the 102 resistor saves 2/2.2 mA.
 2. **Removing the VIN voltage regulator** saves 1.5/3.8 mA.<br/>
 The board now needs 2.5/3.5 mA at 3.7/5 volt and the 2000mAh battery will last for 23 days.
-3. **Disconnecting the USB Pullup resistor** (marked 152) from 5 volt (VCC) saves the remaining 2.5/3.5 mA.
+3. **Disconnecting the USB D- Pullup resistor** (marked 152) from 5 volt (VCC) saves the remaining 2.5/3.5 mA.
 Disconnect it by breaking the copper wire on the side of the resistor that points to the ATtiny.<br/>
 **This disables the USB interface** and in turn the possibility to program the Digispark board via USB.
 To **enable it again**, but still save power, **connect the resistor (marked 152) directly to the USB 5 volt** that is easily available at the outer side of the diode.<br/>
 The correct side of the diode can be found by using a continuity tester.
 One side of this diode is connected to pin 8 of the ATtiny (VCC).
 The other side is connected to the USB 5 volt.